Best Overall Kneeling Mat

-- Dimensions: 24 inches long, 12.5 inches wide when fully opened
+- Dimensions: 24 inches long, 12.5 inches wide and 2 inches tall when fully opened

 - Weight capacity: No weight limit

-We love that the kneeling surface is extra-large at 24 inches long and 12.5 inches wide.
-This generous surface area gives you a little extra reaching room before you need to pick up your mat and move.
+This versatile and comfortable mat takes the top spot for a garden kneeling mat for several reasons.
+Firstly, I love that the kneeling surface is extra-large at 24 inches long and 12.5 inches wide.
+This generous surface area accommodates gardeners of all sizes and gives you a little extra reaching room before you need to pick up your mat and move.

 But when you do need to move your mat, the lightweight material and carrying handles make it easy to grab and go.
 A center seam divides the two foam sections, and the clever carrying handles are easy to grasp.

 Especially if you like to wear shorts while you work in the garden, the smooth fabric cover adds a little extra touch of softness.
-One drawback is that while the fabric has water-resistance, it is not waterproof or washable.
+One drawback is that while the fabric has water-resistance, the mat itself is not waterproof or washable.